generic

 The genre originated in the early days of video gaming, with iconic titles like "Super Mario Bros" and "Donkey Kong" shaping the foundation of platformers.
 The success of these games led to the growth and diversification of the genre, resulting in a wide range of platform games with unique gameplay mechanics, art styles, and level designs.

-Point & click adventure games are typically mouse-oriented games.
-The player uses the cursor to guide characters, pick up items, and manage the items inventory.
-Among the most popular point and click adventure games are: The Secret of Monkey Island series, the Indiana Jones series, the Leisure suit Larry, King's Quest and Space Quest series.
+Point-and-click adventure games are typically mouse-oriented, allowing players to use the cursor to guide characters, pick up items, interact with the environment, and manage inventory.
+This genre often emphasizes puzzle-solving and story progression.
+Some of the most popular point-and-click adventure games include classics like The Secret of Monkey Island series, the Indiana Jones series, Leisure Suit Larry, King's Quest, and Space Quest.

 (16 games)